SU patrons should swipe your Gull Card to enter the building during all open hours.

 SU Libraries also has a collection of books from Taylor and Francis.
 Those books cannot be searched for via the catalog search box above.
 Instead, search the Taylor and Francis database below directly.

-In the 2020 fall semester, we will have a limited selection of equipment and devices available to borrow at the Library Service Desk:
+We have a limited selection of equipment and devices available to borrow at the Library Service Desk:

 Students who are concerned about their ability to participate in remote learning can email firstname.lastname@example.org to inquire about technology assistance.